AshWang623/portfolio/README.md

 This is my online portfolio for Telling Stories with Data

 # About me
-I'm Ash, a graduate student from the MSPPM flagship program at Heinz School.
+I'm Ash Wang, a graduate student from the MSPPM flagship program at Heinz School.
-I'm really excited about this course!

 # What I hope to learn
 I hope to explore ways to incorporate data visualization into my work in the future and practical skills to improve my storytelling with data.